 Every year we build a temporary canopied auditorium against the backdrop of Holland House, in the centre of Holland Park, West London, where we hold all our main-stage opera performances.
-The auditorium is covered and has a total capacity of 1,000 well-appointed, comfortable seats.

 Patrons arriving late will not be permitted to take their seats until a suitable break in the performance – this may not be possible until the interval.